amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

-Your first impulse if you are pro homosexual equality right would be to feel outraged about putting homosexuals in the same statement as murerers, pedophones and so on, claiming, well they are "innocent".
+Your first impulse if you are pro homosexual equality right would be to feel outraged about putting homosexuals in the same statement as murerers, pedophiles and so on, claiming, well they are "innocent".

 You see you will be invoking a definition of "innocence" based not on law, as 377 clearly makes them criminals, but based on other factors.